 Before moving to North Carolina, Hector served as counsel for the Mexican Federal Senate, overseeing all procurement and commercial contracts and serving on the Foreign Commerce and International Senate Committees.
 He was also deputy general counsel for the General Bureau of Standards in Mexico City, handling legal matters, compliance, and enforcement functions.

-*Hector is not licensed to practice law in the State of North Carolina.
+*Hector is not licensed to practice law in North Carolina.